Inoculation theory: Pre-Bunking

 It is much more difficult to eliminate the influence or persuasion of misinformation once individuals have seen it which is why debunking and fact checking have failed in the past.
-Due to this, a phenomenon known as pre-bunking as introduced.
+Due to this, a phenomenon known as pre-bunking was introduced.
 Pre-bunking (or prebunking) is a form of Inoculation theory that aims to combat various kinds of manipulation and misinformation spread around the web.
 In recent years, misleading information and the permeation of such have become an increasingly prevalent issue.
 Standard Inoculation theory aims to combat persuasion.
 Still pre-bunking seeks to target misinformation by providing a harmless example of it.
 Exposure builds future resistance to similar misinformation.

 In 2021, Nanlan Zhang examined inoculation by looking at harsh, preconceived ideas of mental health.
 Such ideas included the association of mental health with violence.
 The study consisted of two different experiments, including 593 participants.
 In the first, subjects were shown misinformation regarding gun violence, only to have the misinformation explained away.
 These inoculative techniques were concluded to be slightly effective.
 In the second experiment of the study, subjects were shown false messages that had either high or low credibility.
 In the first half of the study, the inoculation affected > 50% of the participants.
 The second half of the study showed increased effectiveness in inoculation, with subjects showing distrust in high and low credibility messages.

 A common form of pre-bunking is in the form of short videos, meant to grab a viewer's attention with a fake message and then inoculate the viewer by explaining the manipulation.
 In 2022, Jon Roozenbeek (with funding from Google) developed five pre-bunking video to test the viability of short-form inoculation messages.
 A total of 29,116 subjects were then shown multiple fabricated posts from various social media outlets.
 The subjects were then tasked with differentiating between benign posts and ones containing manipulation.
 The videos were effective in improving the viewer's ability to identify manipulative tactics.
 Viewers showed about a 5% average increase in identifying such tactics.